 The Diversity Outreach Initiative (DOI) of the Catholic Social Ministry Gathering seeks to develop leaders from diverse Catholic communities for ministry in the Church.
-The initiative expresses our commitment to strengthen the Church's social ministry by reaching out to Catholic ethnic, racial, and disability communities and encourage members to lift up the richness and diversity of their gifts in our shared mission.
+The initiative expresses our commitment to strengthen the Church's social ministry by reaching out to Catholic ethnic, cultural, and disability communities and encouraging their members to lift up the richness and diversity of their gifts in our shared mission.
 Limited financial assistance to participate in CSMG is available (see notes 3, 4, and 5 below).
-Applicants should not register online until they receive written confirmation of a scholarship award with registration instructions from the chairperson of the CSMG Diversity Committee.
-The Diversity Scholarship Application EXTENDED deadline is Friday, November 8, 2019.
+Applicants should not register for CSMG until they receive written confirmation of a scholarship award with registration instructions from the Chairs of the CSMG DOI Committee.

 1. What are the goals and desired outcomes of the DOI?